-- a) The Company tracks key risk indicators and loss data for operational risk. - b) The Company develops and monitors mitigation plans for high risk items identified through the Risk and Control Self-Assessment (R&CSA). - c) Fraud Management: Proactive fraud management is done by using triggers to identify suspected frauds and through random sample checks while reactive management is done through incident management. - d) The Company has in place various frameworks such as Business Continuity Management (BCM) framework, Information and Cyber Security framework, Outsourcing Policy and internal policies like employee Code of Conduct and whistle-blower policy.
-The Company actively promotes a risk awareness culture.
+- a) The Company tracks key risk indicators and loss data for operational risk. - b) The Company develops and monitors mitigation plans for high risk items identified through the Risk and Control Self-Assessment (R&CSA).

+- c) Fraud Management: Proactive fraud management is done by using triggers to identify suspected frauds and through random sample checks. - d) The Company has a Whistle Blower policy and an internal policy for Employee Code of Conduct.
+The Company also has an Outsourcing policy, Business Continuity Management policy and Information and Cyber Security policy in line with the guidelines issued by the Regulator.
+Further, the Company actively promotes a risk awareness culture among its employees.